The world is a geological marvel, boasting a plethora of unique rock formations shaped by millions of years of natural processes.

 Trollpikken, a phallus-shaped rock which literally translates to the ‘Troll’s Penis’ has become an amusing symbol for the potency of Norwegian nature.

-In June 2017, some cheeky so-and-so destroyed Trollpikken by slicing it off with presumedly professional tools, and the castrated phalllus was tossed on the ground for locals to find.
-The culprit was never found but thankfully a group of people worked hard to put it back together again with steel rods to right the wrong.
+Anyway, the next day some locals found the castrated phalllus tossed on the floor.
+(Honestly, I’m not trying to use any puns here!).
+The culprit was never found.
+Thankfully a group of people worked hard to put it back together again with steel rods to right the wrong.
 Now it’s stronger than ever!

 Trollpikken is part of the Magma UNESCO Geopark and these boulders have been around for thousands of centuries after being lifted, carried, and left in place by the ice during the last Ice Age.